 Item Identified Future Upgrades Priority Trigger Staging Water Supply 3_WS-1 For the adopted demand Scenario 2: Approximately 1 km of DN200 rising lead-in water main attached to the closest existing DN200 main along Hickey Street.
 1-2 Water infrastructure capacity approaching limit.
-For demand scenario 2, areas to be from commencing 2026.
-STP and Johnston Street area Waste Water ' ' 3_WW-1 SPS608 requires upgrading as it is currently under capacity and will need to take additional loadings from south of Area 3b potentially 3a.
-1-2 SPS608 and SPS615 require upgrading as they are under capacity Casino STP is at end of life a replacement commencing 202 loadings from Area 3.
-Portion Bruxner land excluded from F residential.
-Timing of upgrades industrial expansion in Area 3.
+For demand scenario 2, areas closest to Hickey St to be developed first estimated to be from commencing 2026.
+Likely order being area south of STP, area East of STP and Johnston Street area.
+Waste Water 3_WW-1 SPS608 requires upgrading as it is currently under capacity and will need to take additional loadings from south of Area 3b potentially 3a.
+1-2 capacity Casino STP is at end of life and with the forecast RJP EPs, requires upgrading/ replacement commencing 2026.
+SPS608 requires upgrading to receive increased loadings from Area 3.
+Portion of RJP subject to Flood Study outcomes.
+South Bruxner land excluded from RJP with Council to investigate potential of site for residential.
+Timing of upgrades to sewerage reticulation and SPS's dependent on industrial expansion in Area 3.
 3_WW-2 The southern portion of Area 3b and 3a may connect to the existing system, either via the existing Johnston St estate sewer branch or potentially to the Food Processing Industry branches similarly to the northern areas of Area 3a and 3b.
 1-2 Trade Waste 3_TW-1 Richmond Valley Council's trade waste policy should be applied to new or modified trade waste generators.
 Section 6.3 of the Policy includes identification of key quality issues.
 1 New trade waste generators in Area 3.
 3_TW-2 Consider revising the trade waste policy to incorporate recent changes to the NSW Model Policy for Discharge of Liquid Trade Waste to the Sewerage System.
 1 3_TW-3 The new STP should include a tankered waste receival facility to facilitate the disposal of septage and other liquid wastes from sources not permanently connected to sewer.
-1 Storm Water 3_SW-1 Stormwater solutions dependent on outcomes of Draft Richmond Valley Flood Study - refer to section 7.3.4 of the Utilities and Infrastructure Report (GHD 2022)
+1 Storm Water 3_SW-1 Stormwater solutions will be guided by the Richmond Valley Flood Study - refer to section 7.3.4 of the Utilities and Infrastructure Report (GHD 2024)